AlezunaZikri/AlezunaZikri/README.md

 # Hello 👋

-## My name is ***Alezuna Zikri Pohan*** and I'm a Software Engineer
+## My name is ***Alezuna M. Zikri Pohan*** and I'm a Software Engineer

-im from Asahan , North Sumatera. and I'm a Student of IDN Boarding School Pamijahan Bogor
+I'm from Asahan , North Sumatera. and I'm a Student of IDN Boarding School Pamijahan Bogor.

 # My Skills 🔧